-- Carers Handbook - our Carers Handbook (pdf) is a guide to services available in Newport and can be a useful resource for carers.
+New!
+Newport Carers Handbook (pdf): a guide to services available in Newport and a useful resource for carers.

-- Planning for emergencies - our Carers Guide to Planning for Emergencies Handbook (pdf) helps you to think about and plan in case of emergencies for yourself and the person you care for.
+Carers Guide to Planning for Emergencies (pdf): helps you think about forward planning for yourself and the person you care for.

-- Carers Directory - Newport's Carers Directory (pdf) for details of support groups and services.
+Newport Carers Directory (pdf): details of local support groups and services.